dgelessus/mac_file_format_docs/README.md

 * [Wikipedia](https://en.wikipedia.org/) has articles about many Mac-related topics.
 The articles themselves usually don't go into deep technical detail, but the references and external links are often worth looking at for more information.
 * <a id="jstffp"></a>The [Just Solve the File Format Problem](http://fileformats.archiveteam.org/) wiki, run by [Archive Team](https://archiveteam.org/), provides information about various file formats.
 The name might sound like clickbait, but this is a decent site with useful information.
 As with Wikipedia, the articles often don't go into much detail, but the links are useful for further research.
-* The [Kaitai Struct format gallery](https://formats.kaitai.io/) is a collection of [Kaitai Struct](https://kaitai.io/) specifications for common file formats.
+* <a id="kaitai-struct"></a>The [Kaitai Struct format gallery](https://formats.kaitai.io/) is a collection of [Kaitai Struct](https://kaitai.io/) specifications for common file formats.
 The source code for all specs can be found in the [kaitai-io/kaitai_struct_formats](https://github.com/kaitai-io/kaitai_struct_formats) GitHub repo.
 These specs can be compiled to many popular programming languages to allow parsing files in the specified format.

 * The [Internet Archive (archive.org)](https://archive.org/) has some Mac-related literature, documents and software.
 Aside from the general search function, the following collections are relevant in particular: